In this article:

 - What is a trademark?

 - What is a non disclosure agreement (NDA)?

 - What is physical property?

 Property is a resource of financial value and something that an organisation needs in order to function as a business.
 There are two types of property in business, physical and intellectual.

-Intellectual property is intangible, and by this, I mean that it is something like a design or concept created by the business.
+Intellectual property includes the ideas and designs that a company has to make them different from others.
+Intellectual property is intangible, for example a design or concept created by the business.
 This property has come from thought and ideas, which is how it links to its title, intellectual – it comes from the intelligence of the employees.

+Employees are the brainpower behind intellectual property because they are the ones that come up with all the ideas such as brands, inventions, trade secrets and software.
 Intellectual property is a bit more confusing than physical property.
 If you have an idea for a book, that isn't intellectual property, however, if you were to write it down, that is intellectual property that needs protecting.